 The metaphor in the book is great.
 He compares the mind to a fertile garden.
 Our mind it like soil and our thoughts and words are the seeds.
 What we hear and think and choose to believe will continue to grow.
 Can you see how powerful the word can be?
-Words Are things.
+Words are things.

 Another big one is gossiping.
 Gossiping is so much more toxic then we realize.
 It’s difficult in my line of work as a hair stylist to get away from this.
 People love to do it.
 It is like an addiction.
 If you can remember a time in your life when there was a person talking negatively about someone you didn’t know or an establishment you had never been to, you already have a predetermined opinion about them or it.
 We say we don’t do this but we all do.
-We have these gossip columns in the back of our heads.
+We have these gossip columns in the back of our heads always running.

 I can think of time when I was told never to go to a particular restaurant and how bad it was.
-I put of going because of this bad review even though I wanted to try it.
+I put off going because of this bad review even though I wanted to try it.
 One day we decided to try it for ourselves and now it’s one of our go to places.